cgu-swebe-2019/rebelbogota.github.io/SessionE.md

 Presenter     | Talk Title
 --------------|------------|
-Francesco Bogliacino	| Criminal-Related Exposure to Violence and Social Preferences: Experimental Evidence from Bogotá Natalia Candelo Londono	| Does Ccnflict Exposure Increase In-Group Bias?
+Francesco Bogliacino	| Criminal-Related Exposure to Violence and Social Preferences: Experimental Evidence from Bogotá Natalia Candelo Londoño	| Does Ccnflict Exposure Increase In-Group Bias?
 Evidence From Experiments in the Philippines Arturo Harker	| Semillas de Apego: Experimental Evaluation of a Groupbased Program to Foster Maternal Mental Health and Early Childhood Development Among Conflict Exposed Communities
 Juan Vargas	| The Twists and Turns in the Road to Justice in Colombia